Minnesota Wildflowers

 Flower: Flower shape: irregular

-[photo of flowers] 1 or 2 nearly stalkless pea-shaped flowers in the upper leaf axils.
-Flowers are ¾ to 1¼ inch long, pink to purple, the upper petal (standard) is broad, flaring up and notched in the center, the two lateral wings below it are oval shaped and often darker colored than the standard; they flank and obscure the lower keel underneath.
+[photo of flowers] 1 or 2 short-stalked pea-shaped flowers in the upper leaf axils.
+Flowers are 3/8 to 1+ inch long, pink to purple (rarely white), the upper petal (standard) is broad, flaring up and notched in the center, the two lateral wings below it are oval shaped and often darker colored than the standard; they flank and obscure the lower keel underneath.
 The calyx holding the flower is usually minutely hairy with prong-like teeth about as long as the tube (see fruit photo below).

 Leaves and stems: Leaf attachment: alternate Leaf type: compound

-[photo of leaves] Leaves are compound in 4 to 8 pairs with a branched tendril at the tip to clasp surrounding vegetation for support.
-Leaflets are oval elliptic to nearly linear, ¾ to 1¼ inches long, 1/6 to 1/3 inch wide, sparsely hairy on the underside, often flattened or indented at the tip, with a small spine-like projection.
-A pair of leafy appendages (stipules) at the leaf joint are small and somewhat variable, with 2 or more sharp teeth, often with a small dark gland spot underneath.
-The slender stems are viney, branched and ascending or climbing and hairy to varying degrees, sometimes minutely so.
+[photo of leaves] Leaves are compound with 4 to 8 pairs of leaflets and a branched tendril at the tip that clasps surrounding vegetation for support.
+Leaflets are variable in shape, oblong-elliptic to lance-linear, ¾ to 1¼ inches long, 1/6 to 1/3 inch wide, sparsely hairy on the underside, often flattened or indented at the tip with a small, spine-like projection.
+A pair of leafy appendages (stipules) at the base of the compound leaf stalk are small and somewhat variable, with 2 or 3 pointed lobes, often with a small dark gland.
+Stems are angled, branched, ascending or climbing, and hairy to varying degrees, sometimes minutely so.

-[photo of friut] Fruit is a flat pea pod up to 2 inches long, producing 4 to 12 round beans.
-Pods ripen to light brown.
+[photo of friut] Fruit is a flattened pea pod up to 2 inches long, producing 4 to 12 round beans.
+Pods ripen to light brown to black.

 Notes: